TheDevConnor/Luma/README.md

 ## Introduction

 Luma is a modern systems programming language designed to provide the performance and control of low-level languages while maintaining developer productivity and code clarity.
-It’s built from the ground up to address common pain points in systems programming — offering explicit memory control, compile-time verification, and minimal abstraction overhead.
+It's built from the ground up to address common pain points in systems programming — offering explicit memory control, compile-time verification, and minimal abstraction overhead.

 Luma uses **manual memory management with static analysis**, giving developers full control over when and how memory is allocated or freed, while the type checker verifies correctness before code generation.